Kotlin/api-guidelines/docs/topics/api-guidelines-backward-compatibility.md

 **Behavioral compatibility** means that a new version of the library does not modify the existing functionality, except to fix bugs.
 The same features are involved and they have the same semantics.

+## Choose compatible language and API versions

+When publishing a library, consider both its compile-time and runtime compatibility:

+* The [language version](compiler-reference.md#language-version-version) affects which Kotlin compiler versions can compile code that directly uses your library.
+* The [API version](compiler-reference.md#api-version-version) affects the minimum Kotlin standard library version required at runtime.

+Runtime compatibility also matters when an application uses your library indirectly.
+For example, your library may be a transitive dependency or an implementation loaded through a `ServiceLoader` or reflection.

+In most cases, use the same language and API version.
+Set an older API version when your library must run with an older version of the Kotlin standard library.

+For the JVM, a library compiled with a given language and API version is compatible with that version and the next later version.
+For example, if you configure version 2.1, consumers can compile against and run the library with Kotlin 2.1.0 – 2.2.0.
+On other platforms, a library compiled with a given language and API version is only compatible with that version.

 ## Use the Binary compatibility validator

 JetBrains provides a [Binary compatibility validator](https://github.com/Kotlin/binary-compatibility-validator) tool, which can be used to ensure binary compatibility across different versions of your API.